Tonic-Box/D3ROS-Modding-Guide/EditorTricks/StatmoddingZeros.md

 Now you should have 0s.

-# Doing Damage with a Zeros Statmad
+# Doing Damage with a Zeros Statmod
 Again there are many different ways one can do this, so I'll give an example for Demon hunter.

 Set your `critical hit damage` to `-150` and add the `Sharp Shooter` passive somewhere on your gear.
 Then just stack damage and damage % on your gear and weapon (with this you can actually use a weapon).